janhq/docs/blog/2024-03-19-TensorRT-LLM.md

 | VRAM Used (GB)       | 0                | 6.0              | 6.8          | 🤔 13% more       |
 | RAM Used (GB)        | 0.611            | 0.54             | 0.42         | 🤯 22% less       |
 | Disk Size (GB)       | 4.07             | 4.07             | 3.66         | 🤯 10% smaller    |

+The NVIDIA GPU laptop compared to NVIDIA GPU on desktop is worse (metrics to prove) because of the thermal constraint and energy consumption (it's a good tradeoff for portability).
+The PCIe 5.0 speed is the same at 63.015 Gbp.

+There is a way to extend laptop with GPU is eGPU (metrics to prove).
+Though it extends the capabilites, it also has performance issue because of the bandwidth in Thunderbolt 3.0 at 40Gbps.

 ## ROI comparison